 Learning about computers at school I had a chance to sign up for a free web hosting account and upload my poorly baked homepage via FTP to the Internet.
 I couldn’t shake off a feeling this was much bigger deal than it was but I struggled to make sense of it.
 It’s hard to rationalize about revolutionary ideas when you have schoolwork to do.

-June 2001 was the time I got my first mobile phone, Motorola V2288 with a prepaid plan that charged an arm and a leg for every call or text message.
-Apart from calls and texts, as well as prehistoric take on mobile internet called WAP, it also offered an option to compose one's own ringtone.
-In the era when mobile phones were primitive generic devices with monochromatic tiny displays, being able to set up your own ringtone was a serious deal and a lot of businesses were built on top of that.
+June 2001 was the time I got my first mobile phone, a black Motorola V2288 with a prepaid plan that charged an arm and a leg for every call or text message.
+Apart from calls and texts, as well as prehistoric take on mobile internet called WAP, it offered an option to compose one’s own ringtone.
+In the era when mobile phones were primitive generic devices with monochromatic tiny displays, being able to set up your own ringtone was a serious deal that gave birth to multiple businesses selling them via premium-priced text messages.

 Between 2001 and 2003 I composed several hundreds of ringtones.
 Being an avid watcher of Viva and MTV2 Pop, I was capable of keeping tabs on current music and churning new ringtones at a fairly quick pace, offering much wider selection than any other website available at that time.